SpektroAudio/NGEN-UserManual/docs/clockgen.md

 NGEN includes 4 clock generators that can be used for clocking all 16 [tracks](track.md).

-Each clock generator has a separate clock count and can trigger all tracks relatively to it.
+Each clock generator has a separate clock count and can trigger all tracks relative to it.
 This means multiple clock generators can be active at the same time.

-Some clock generators such as the Free Clock and Bounce Clock offer additional parameters that can be controlled via the CLOCK sub-menu available in the **MAIN MENU**.

-While in the CLOCK sub-menu, the most relevant parameters for selected clock generrator are mapped to the NGEN's potentiometers.
+While in the CLOCK sub-menu, the most relevant parameters for the selected clock generator are mapped to the NGEN's potentiometers.

 ---